cesarsotovalero/cesarsotovalero.github.io/_posts/2021-6-5-the-fork-join-java-framework.md

 # The Fork/Join framework

 The Fork/Join framework provides a set of APIs that facilitate Java programmers to efficiently solve a parallelizable task in a recursive manner.
-This method is also known as the "divide and conquer" strategy.
+This method is actually a parallel version of the "divide and conquer" algorithm.
 With this approach, the problem is split into smaller independent parts, which in turn, the small part is split further until each part can be solved directly (this is called **fork**).
 Then, all parts are executed and solved in parallel.
 Once completed, all the results are **joined** together to produce the final result.